-Yet, what architecture can do politically reaches beyond deliberate politics and prevalent political hegemony.
-Specifically, we ask what architecture does and can do in regions on the planet where critical attention toward matters of societal resilience and development are urgent.
-Thus, Critical Sustainability recognizes an urgent task: to question the currently prevailing doctrines of architectural sustainability and to develop intellectually probing and architecturally daring alternatives.
+Political Architecture is our object and our concern.
+It is a question and a statement in one.
+If politics is about the governing of society and beyond, including the obtaining, prioritization and allocation of resources and the strategizing of power relations, then political architecture begins with architecture’s complicitous relationship with such regulations and distributions, that is, with its role in enforcing and implementing a particular political order.
+Yet, what architecture can do politically reaches beyond deliberate politics.
+Specifically, we ask what architecture does and can do in regions on the planet where critical attention toward matters of sustainability, resilience and development are more urgent than elsewhere.
+Thus, Critical Sustainability recognizes an urgent political task: to question the currently prevailing doctrines of architectural sustainability and to develop intellectually probing and architecturally daring alternatives.